mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

 <a name="set-ip-address" />
 ### 3.1.7 `setIpAddress`

-This method lets you pass a user's IP Address in to Snowplow:
+This method lets you pass a user's IP Address into Snowplow:

 ```java
 setIpAddress(String ipAddress)